d-khan/Python-exercise/First_python_code.md

 ## What do you need to complete this exercise?

-You can perform this exercise in any Python IDE, including JupyterLab or Google Colab.
-I recommend using PyCharm by JetBrains.
-As a Miramar College student, you are eligible for a free license for the JetBrains IDE environment.
-Please follow my video tutorial on how to download and install PyCharm Professional.
+- Please follow my video tutorial on [how to download and install PyCharm Professional](https://youtu.be/nFN0JW43GKY).
+- Use the PyCharm IDE to write and compile your code.
+Submit your responses in a Markdown file on GitHub.
+Ensure that all code included in the Markdown file runs without errors.
+Refer to [Submitting Your Assignment Using GitHub](https://sdccd-edu.zoom.us/rec/share/F4rK6ZABMXlRn4aGlZ9P005e-iRKwq8rr9KuawDoJ77TdkybKU2tpf4l4QSe113g.ut4jpVaqaPY0oI7b?startTime=1725121532000) for detailed instructions.

 ### 1. Your first code